yazi-rs/yazi-rs.github.io/versioned_docs/version-25.12.29/plugins/types.md

 ### `is_dummy` {#cha.is_dummy}

-Whether the file is dummy, which fails to load complete metadata, possibly the filesystem doesn't support it, such as FUSE.
+Whether the file is dummy, which fails to load complete metadata.
+It could be due to the file system not supporting it, such as FUSE.

 |      |           |
 | ---- | --------- |